CBSDLab/model-of-the-week/README.md

 * Lotka–Volterra predator-prey model
 * Granovetter's threshold model of collective behavior
 * Susceptible-infected-recovered (SIR) model
-* Forester's World1 model that started the conversation with the Club of Rome and limits to growth
+* Forrester's World1 model that started the conversation with the Club of Rome and limits to growth
 * Hirsch's model of innovations in schools
 * Levine and Roberts' model of treatment dropout